Kingxukai/linux/Documentation/networking/operstates.rst

 ifinfomsg::if_flags & IFF_RUNNING:
  Interface is in RFC2863 operational state UP or UNKNOWN.
-This is for backward compatibility, routing daemons, dhcp clients can use this flag to determine whether they should use the interface.
+This is for backward compatibility, routing daemons, dhcp clients can use this flag to determine whether they should use the woke interface.

 ifinfomsg::if_flags & IFF_LOWER_UP:
  Driver has signaled netif_carrier_on()